SegsyNihal/Dankmemerautofarmer/README.md

 * Dynamically updates user preferences.
 * Random sleep duration.
 * Random Sentences that are randomly sent between commands.
+* Auto updater that checks for update with the online source at every launch of the exe.
 * User-friendly GUI.
 * Highly Customisable.
 * A help page.